 I gradually started telling him verbally during the animal communication sessions that he is now a part of our family, we love him, we need him, he is safe, and he is accepted.
-I also told him to accept this life as a dog and fulfill his karma.
-His soul asked me why he became a dog, which I also answered for him, as I was in continuous communication with his angels and guides.
+I told him to accept this life as a dog and fulfill his karma.
+His soul asked me why he became a dog, which I answered for him, as I was in continuous communication with his angels and guides.

 While raising him, I saw a tremendous improvement in spiritual growth for my family and myself.
-He had been a great mental, emotional, and spiritual support for me specifically.
-Because of him, I was able to learn many new techniques to heal and understand pets on a deeper level.
+He is a considerable mental, emotional, and spiritual support for me.
+Because of him, I could learn many new techniques to heal and understand pets at a deeper level.

 The Positive Traits of Indian (Pariah) Breed Dogs:

-Homely and Friendly – They are not fierce like some of the breeds we have, such as Pit bulls, Dobermans, and Rottweilers, etc. They are quite friendly if dealt with love.
+Homely and Friendly – They are not fierce like some of the breeds we have, such as Pit bulls, Dobermans, and Rottweilers, etc. They are friendly if dealt with love.

 Opportunities to work with Indian Breed Dogs/Behaviors to fix:

 Ownership Issues – They might have ownership issues initially.
 You must make them feel loved and that you are their family now.
 Build a relationship with them in a way that they understand you are like a family to them.
 Treat them as you would treat other family members.

 Hyper-activeness – These breeds can sometimes be hyperactive.
 You may use Bach Flower Remedy to heal them (the best Bach remedy medicine for this issue is Vervain).
 That helped us a lot in bringing our dog’s hyperactivity syndrome under control, in addition to other combinations with Animal Reiki, Lama Fera, and Angel Healing.